Writing WDF Drivers for Windows

 - The WDF Object Model

 WDF object characteristics and taxonomy.
-How objects are instantiated and used in KMDF.
+How objects are instantiated and used in KMDF and UMDF V2.
 An overview of the most common WDF objects.

 - Driver Initialization

-How to initialize a KMDF driver and its associated device.
-Also, handling typical PnP and power management events such as device arrival, power-up, and power-down.
-How KMDF drivers are notified of and claim their hardware resources.
+How a WDF driver and its associated device are initialized.
+Also, handling typical PnP and power management events such as device discovery (EvtDriverDeviceAdd), power-up (EvtDeviceD0Entry), and power-down (EvtDeviceD0Exit).
+How WDF drivers are notified of and claim their hardware resources, including registers, ports, connections, and interrupts.

 - Building and Debugging